JatinKishore/Placement_Preparation/Daily_Activites_Of _CodeClub.md

 3.Jaya Suriya

 **Date: 11/09/23**
-Today we worked on [Simple Equation](geeksforgeeks.org/simplification-questions-aptitude/) in aptitude and solved the [Day 9](https://onlinegdb.com/vBz25ofJC) question of CodeClub.
+Today we worked on [Simple Equation](geeksforgeeks.org/simplification-questions-aptitude/) in aptitude and solved the [Day 9](https://onlinegdb.com/vBz25ofJC) program of CodeClub.